Cannondale Synapse Carbon Disc 105 Review

-Even though Cannondale is most popular for its superior aluminum frames, they have shown with this and a range of other models that carbon frames are not strange to them either.
-Both the frame and the fork are made of BallisTec Carbon and they contribute greatly to the total weight of 18 lbs for this Synapse Carbon 105.
+Even though Cannondale is most popular for its superior aluminum frames, they have shown with this, and a range of other models, those carbon frames are not strange to them either.
+Both the frame and the fork are made of BallisTec Carbon and they contribute greatly to the low weight of 20 lbs of this Synapse Carbon 105.

-The fork in front is quite stiff so you will have a very positive feedback when you are sprinting or biting the tarmac up some steep hills.
-The frame and the rear triangle give in a little bit more so they perform well but ensure that comfort that carbon frames are known for.
+The fork is quite stiff so you will have high positive feedback when you are sprinting or biting the tarmac up some steep hills.
+The frame and the rear triangle give in a little bit more so they perform well, but still, ensure the comfort that carbon frames are known for.
 It’s definitely a winning combination for Cannondale Synapse Carbon 105.

 The derailleurs, as expected, are also a part of the Shimano 105 groupset.
 On the front, shifting is done by a Shimano 105 braze-on derailleur, while on the back Shimano 105 GS has this role.
 Generally, road cyclists love the 105 which is regarded as the workhorse of road cycling components.